rmiaous/data-mining-earthquake/README.md

 3. There is no correlation between the magnitude and depth of earthquakes.
 The over-5.5-magnitude earthquakes mainly occurred along plate boundaries, especially on the Pacific plate boundaries.

-4. Global warming is a reason for increased earthquake activity.
-Rising sea levels may change the balance of pressure on Earth's plates, thus causing an increase in the frequency and intensity of earthquakes.